deansaxe/death-and-the-digital-estate/charter.md

 - **Interoperability and Accessibility:** The CG’s work must promote interoperability among digital platforms to facilitate seamless data management and accessibility across diverse ecosystems, ensuring inclusivity, efficiency, and usability for individuals.

 The DADE CG will operate in English.
 The work will progress via mailing list and telephone/internet conference calls combined with face-to-face meetings, where possible.
-We seek a 2 year charter to develop to deliverables identified above.
+We seek a 2 year charter to develop the deliverables identified above.
 At the end of this 2 year charter, we will assess the state of the DADE CG and determine whether to extend the charter, charter a working group to develop related protocols, or disband the community group.

 **Proposers**
 - Dean H. Saxe (Beyond Identity)